Renewable Term Position

 for Fall 2021

 The Department of Mathematics at the University of Oklahoma (OU) is seeking to strengthen its First-Year Mathematics program.
 OU is experiencing an exciting multi-year period of growth that is in part fueled by its noteworthy retention of incoming students.
 We are looking for candidates who understand the balance of meeting the needs of incoming students while maintaining academic excellence.
-We encourage dynamic and innovative individuals to apply for a full-time, renewable term faculty position beginning August 2021.
+We encourage dynamic and innovative individuals to apply for a full-time, one year lecturer position beginning August 2021.

 For this position, normal duties consist of teaching the equivalent of 24 credits per year and rendering service to the department, university, and profession.
 Additional work, including evenings, would be expected to help with tutoring and review sessions run through the Mathematics Help Center.